 You’ll be assessed using a range of techniques including case studies, technical reports, presentations, in-class tests, assignments and exams.
 Optional modules may also use alternative assessment methods.

 A bachelor degree with a 2:1 (hons) in civil engineering or a related subject.

-If you have at least 3 years’ relevant work experience, we’ll consider your application if you have a 2.2 in civil engineering or a related subject, or associate membership of an appropriate professional engineering institution.
+If you have at least three years’ relevant work experience, we’ll consider your application if you have a 2:2 (hons) in civil engineering or a related subject, or associate membership of an appropriate professional engineering institution.